icy/gk8s/README.md

 ## Too many clusters

-When you have multiple clusters, you can have multile configurations and it isn't convenient to have all configuration in the same file and/or same directory.
+When you have multiple clusters, you can have multiple configurations and it isn't convenient to have all configuration in the same file and/or same directory.